 Yes!
 For more information contact us at email@example.com

 No house is termite proof, but some house will be more prone than others.
 Keep in mind there are always exceptions, but my experience is that poured concrete foundations tend to be less inclined to have termites.
 Stack stone foundation or block foundations offer little protection.
 Termites can move through stack stone foundations, and block foundations can crack below grade offering termites an invisible conduit to access your home.

 Dirt crawl spaces are notorious for termite activity, especially if there is a moisture condition.
-Some older constructed homes have crawl spaces with little or no access, and in some cases I’ve seen construction where floors were built touching, or almost touch the ground, clearly, a recipe for a termite problems.
+Some older constructed homes have crawl spaces with little or no access, and in some cases, I’ve seen construction where floors were built touching, or almost touch the ground, clearly, a recipe for a termite problem.

-First the footings are dug below the frost line.
-On top of this footing, but not as wide as, is the foundation wall, be it poured concrete or stacked block.
-Soil is graded even with the top of the footing, at the base of the foundation.
+First, the footings are dug below the frost line.
+On top of this footing, but not as wide as is the foundation wall, be it poured concrete or stacked block.
+The soil is graded even with the top of the footing, at the base of the foundation.
 The concrete floor of the basement is poured on top of the graded dirt and 3 to 4 inches up the base of the foundation.
 I hope I didn’t lose you yet.

 So what do I do now?